davenquinn/xenoliths/paper/text/figure-captions.md

 depletion in HREEs but samples CK-3, CK-4, and CK-6 show re-enrichment of LREEs.

 #ree_temperatures
-**A**: Per-element equilibrium temperature for
+**A**: Per-element equilibrium temperatures for
 REE thermometry of xenolith samples.
-Equivalent to
-$T_i = B (ln(D_i)-A)^{-1} - 273.15$ for $i$ in REE
-elements.
-Thin horizontal lines represent a robust regression (using a Tukey Biweight norm) of $B_i$ against $ln(D_i)-A_i$ to find best-fitting temperature across all REE.
-Data points not corresponding to a dominantly horizontal line signify disequilibrium between Opx and Cpx.
-Open circles are not included in the fit due to clear disequlibria. **B**: Fitted rare-earth element temperatures and Gaussian error bounds plotted against kernel density estimate of TA98 temperatures and associated errors.
+Horizontal lines represent a projection of the best-fitting line representing the equilibrium temperature for each sample.
+Data points far from the
+horizontal line signify disequilibrium between pyroxene phases, and those outliers plotted with open circles are excluded from the fit.
+**B**: Best-fitting REE temperatures for each sample with Gaussian error bounds, plotted against a kernel density distribution of TA98 temperatures.
+Joint error distributions are created using a Monte Carlo approach for both error distributions.
+This approach shows significant disequilibrium in Eu and across LREE for sample CK-4.
+The samples can be grouped into two temperature cohorts, with all samples, especially the low-temperature group, agreeing well with the TA98 thermometer.

 #temp_comparisons
 Comparison of results from pyroxene major-element thermometers.